Sherbrooke Street: History

 In 1817, Sherbrooke Street initially consisted of two sections, from de Bleury Street to Sanguinet Street.
 Its relative remoteness from "downtown" (at the time; now Old Montreal) made it difficult to establish industries or factories.
 Many nursing homes and educational institutions were established on the street in the 19th century, such as McGill University, the École normale Jacques-Cartier, the Collège Mont-Saint-Louis, and the Couvent du Bon Pasteur.

 From the early 20th century to the 1930s, Sherbrooke Street was the most prestigious street in Montreal.
 In 1912, the Montreal Museum of Fine Arts was established on Sherbrooke Street West.
 Later, with the expansion of the city centre, luxurious new houses were built a little farther west in the new garden city of Westmount.

 Sherbrooke Street was extended eastward from the early 20th century and followed the urban development of Montreal eastward.
 It was central to the creation of several institutions and parks such as La Fontaine Park, the Notre-Dame Hospital, Maisonneuve Park, Montreal Botanical Gardenm and Olympic Stadium.

 In 1976, the street was to be venue for an 8 km exhibit of art, Corridart, during the 1976 Summer Olympics.
 However, in a controversial decision, former Mayor Jean Drapeau had the exhibition torn down two days before the Games began.

 Educational institutions

 Three of Montreal's four major universities are on Sherbrooke Street.
 Downtown is the main campus of McGill University, and farther west is the Loyola Campus of Concordia University.
 The street also has UQAM's Complexe des sciences Pierre-Dansereau and INRS's Montréal campus as well as Dawson College, Collège de Maisonneuve CEGEPs, and the Collège de Montréal.

 Transportation

 All of Montreal Metro's Green Line stations east of Assomption station are located near the street.
 There is also an Orange Line station at Berri Street.
 The street is primarily served by the bus routes 24 Sherbrooke, 105 Sherbrooke, 185 Sherbrooke, and 186 Sherbrooke Est.

-AMT's Montreal-Ouest station is located near the western end of the street.
+Exo's Montreal-Ouest station is located near the western end of the street.